My Year in Books - 2019

 Robin Robertson – The Long Take

 My book of the year.
 Robertson, a Scottish poet, tells a story in stark black and white.
 Film noir in literary form.
 With a combination of poetry and prose he paints a cinematic picture of 1940-50s California through the eyes of a broken war veteran.
-As dark as it is beautiful, on every page is at least line that took my breath away.
+As dark as it is beautiful, on every page is at least one line that took my breath away.

 Karl Ove Knausgaard – A Man in Love (My Struggle Book 2)